List of national flowers: Israel

 The national flower of Israel is the poppy anemone (Anemone coronaria; calanit metzuya in Hebrew), chosen in 2013 to replace Cyclamen persicum.

+Japan

+The national flower of Japan is the Cherry Blossom or Sakura (桜) Any flowers belonging to the genus Prunus may be termed Sakura.

 Jordan

-The national flower of Jordan is black iris (Iris nigricans).
+The national flower of Jordan is the black iris (Iris nigricans).

 Kuwait

 The national flower of Kuwait is Arfaj (Rhanterium epapposum).